Dermal Filler in Iran: All You Need to Know

 See what’s going on when you get your dermal filler injected by an Iranian doctor.

 Cost of Dermal Fillers in Iran

 The cost of getting wrinkle fillers done in this country depends on the type of filler’s substance and the manufacturing country.
-Usually, you will need to pay from $120 to $300 for getting fillers injected.
-However, this procedure costs around $500 in the US and ranges from $170 to $320 in the UK.
+The average cost of a dermal fillers injection in Iran with AriaMedTour is $350, which includes all related expenses.
+This is while this procedure alone costs around $500 in the US.

 What Do Dermal Fillers Treat?

 - Cheek depressions